6 Things you must do before you start using SmartLoop

 But unless you use SmartLoop Unlimited (which does what it says in the tin) you will not be able to fully automate your pins.

 So if you're thinking about getting it, there are a few things you need to do before you start.

-If you still haven't signed up to Tailwind, get your FREE month here and request a place in the SmartLoop BETA.
+If you still haven't signed up to Tailwind, get your FREE month here and try it out.

 What to do before you start looping your pins

 1. Decide what categories of posts you are going to add to your loops